 Australian Standard HB 171-2003 Guidelines for the management of IT evidence available from http://www.standards.org.au

-South Australian Government IT Standards for State Government agencies can be found on the Office of the Chief Information Officer.
+South Australian Government IT Standards for State Government agencies can be found on the Department of the Premier and Cabinet website.